Neighbors in Need EMERGENCY Fund

 "You shall love your neighbor as yourself."
 Matthew 22:39

-While LIRS works with our network of partners to provide a wide range of services to immigrants and refugees, the children and families we support often have needs that fall outside of our standard offerings.
+LIRS provides a wide variety of services to refugees, immigrants, and asylum seekers—but occasionally, the individuals and families we work with have needs that fall outside of traditional programming.

+Please give to the Neighbors in Need Fund today.
 Your compassion supports our mission to provide holistic support to those we serve.
 Help us welcome the stranger.
-Thank you in advance for your compassion, your generosity, and your solidarity with immigrants and refugees!
+Thank you in advance for your generosity and solidarity with immigrants and refugees!

 A Reason for Hope